 Not ready to apply?
 Contact a HELOC Specialist

 Ever had to choose between going big or going home?
-Now you can go big for your home.
-You can borrow as much as $500,000, based on the equity in your home.
+Now you can go big for your home, and borrow up to $1,500,000, based on the equity in your home.

 While both a Home Equity Line of Credit or HELOC and a Second Mortgage are additional mortgagees on your house, the difference between them is how the funds are paid out and how the loans are managed by the lending institution.